shiyu-wang9/springboot-quiz-app-monolithic/README.md

 ## Project Summary

 A standalone backend application developed using ***Spring Boot*** and ***PostgreSQL***.
-It exposes ***RESTful API*** for students to take quizzes on programming topics such as Java, Python, and related technical knowledge.
-Students receive a score upon submission.
+It exposes ***RESTful API*** for participants to take quizzes on programming topics such as Java, Python, and related technical knowledge.
+Participants receive a score upon submission.
 Admin users can manage the question bank, create quizzes, and review existing content.